GPARKPRO/GlobalPark-DAO/README.md

 - `OUR_VISION_2030.pdf` – Where we’re headed
 - `Architectural_Concept.pdf` – Physical layout and design

-> 🧭 All documents are IPFS-linked via ENS: [globalpark.eth](https://app.ens.domains/name/globalpark.eth)
+> 🧭 All documents are IPFS-linked via https://www.globalpark.io/docs

 ---